-For information about how you can establish extreme hardship, see the What Evidence Should be Submitted with the Application section of these instructions.
+For information about how you can establish extreme hardship, see the What Evidence Must You Submit section of these Instructions.

 You Are an Applicant for Adjustment of Status Based on T Nonimmigrant Status

 If you are an applicant for adjustment of status based on T nonimmigrant status, you may obtain a waiver of almost any ground of inadmissibility listed in INA section 212(a) that was not previously waived in connection with your T Nonimmigrant Status.